Wavelyio/wavely-docs/api/sms-api.md

 !!! tip
     The `smsCount` is determined by the number of characters sent divided by 160, rounded up.
     This is because the telecommunications network sends that number of SMS behind-the-scenes.

-!!! warning
-    The `smsCount` variable always returns -1.
-    We are working on improving this.